An infection process near criticality: Influence of the initial condition: Exact results

 \section{Exact results}

 In Sec.~\ref{sec:EA}, we have used asymptotic methods to determine the leading behaviors.
 It is possible to derive exact results for the average outbreak size.
 Unfortunately, these results are expressed through the sum of a large number of variables with complicated individual terms.
-Here we explain how one could guess these results; the verification is straightforward, so only the guess part requires a bit of effort.
+Here we explain how one could guess these results; the verification of the guess \eqref{T1:exact} is straightforward.
 We have made the guess \eqref{T1:exact} by establishing a few explicit exact results.
 These exact results describe a non-interesting region where the initial number of susceptible individuals is small, so their virtue is that they simplify the guesswork.